 1. The UDM sends a POST request to the secondCallbackRef as provided by the NF service consumer during the subscription, the request shall include the revoked monitoring events due to some reasons (e.g. the revocation of the authorisation on AF or MTC Provider for certain events of the UE).

-If the revocation is triggered by network initiated explicit event notification subscription cancel procedure (see clause 4.15.3.2.11 of 3GPP TS 23.502 [3]), the request body shall containa list of group member UE(s) that are excluded from the group subscription and the revocation cause shall be set to "EXCLUDED_FROM_GROUP".
+If the revocation is triggered by network initiated explicit event notification subscription cancel procedure (see clause 4.15.3.2.11 of 3GPP TS 23.502 [3]), the request body shall contain either:

+- a list of group member UE(s) that are excluded from the group subscription and the revocation cause shall be set to "EXCLUDED_FROM_GROUP", or

+- a GPSI which is not longer associated to an individual subscription and the revocation cause shall be set to "GPSI_REMOVED".

 2. The NF Service Consumer responds with "204 No Content".